udippant/base-drafts/draft-ietf-quic-http.md

 : HTTP_EXCESSIVE_LOAD in {{http-error-codes}}.

 INADEQUATE_SECURITY (0xc):
-: Not applicable, since QUIC is assumed to provide sufficient security on all connections.
+: Not applicable, since QWIK is assumed to provide sufficient security on all connections.

 HTTP_1_1_REQUIRED (0xd):
 : HTTP_VERSION_FALLBACK in {{http-error-codes}}.

-Error codes need to be defined for HTTP/2 and HTTP/QUIC separately.
+Error codes need to be defined for HTTP/2 and HTTP/QWIK separately.
 See
 {{iana-error-codes}}.

 # Change Log